aws/aws-for-fluent-bit/README.md

 You can build a version of the image with code in your GitHub fork.
 To do so, you must need to set the following environment variables.
 Otherwise, you will see an error message like the following one:
-`fatal: repository '/kinesis-streams' or '/cloudwatch' does not exist.`
+`fatal: repository '/kinesis-streams' or '/kinesis-firehose' or '/cloudwatch' does not exist.`

 Set the following environment variables for CloudWatch: